About this course

 On this course you’ll learn to design, build and test new health and wellbeing devices and systems.
 This includes wearable monitors to intelligent medical diagnostic tools.

-Our biomedical electronics course will equip you for a career in a thriving sector, where your innovations could, one day, change the world.
+Our biomedical electronics engineering programme will equip you for a career in a thriving sector, where your innovations could, one day, change the world.

 As part of your degree course you can: